Teenager arrested in cyberattacks on Miami-Dade schools

 Izquierdo said the K12 platform was not “operating effectively” on a national level for secondary education.

-The company said in an emailed statement to the Herald that network outages affected the online platform, adding that the company understood the district’s decision to stop using My School Online for grades six through 12.
+The company said in an emailed statement to the Herald that network outages affected the online platform.

-Wednesday saw some improvement for teachers and students attempting to log onto the system, despite 12 cyberattacks that occurred during the morning hours, district officials said.
+Wednesday saw some improvement for teachers and students attempting to log on to the system, despite 12 cyberattacks that occurred during the morning hours, district officials said.
 More attacks continued throughout the day, the Herald reported.

 District officials have determined the cyberattackers have demanded no ransom, and some of the attacks came from outside the U.S.